rp-mullen/tokyo-DB-forecast/README.md

 ## Description

-This app was written as an exercise for automating relational DB data entry and interfacing with scripts to perform statistical analysis and inference on the stored data.
+This app was written as an exercise for automating relational DB data entry and interfacing with python scripts to perform statistical analysis and inference on the stored data.

 The ``main.py`` script is designed to run repetitively, and logs the hourly weather in Tokyo to a local MariaDB database.